 The front door, the bathroom door, any between room doors, and all windows need to be secured.
 Bring baby-proof doorknob covers for interior doors, and use latch guards or window stops.
 Be extra careful with sliding doors that lead to a balcony.
 Consider asking for a different room, and if that isn’t possible, keep the door securely locked and use a strong window latch.

 Also be sure to check and secure all interior doors, such as cabinets, the mini bar, and the closet.
 Some of these may lock securely, but others may need to be duct-taped shut.
-Look inside for any left objects that could be choking hazards.
+Look inside for any small objects.
+If you’re curious about what items could be dangerous, we wrote about choking hazard warnings here.

 Put Glass Items Out of Reach